 Troubleshooting

-Common issues and fixes for the MCP Gateway.
+Common issues and fixes for the WYRE MCP Gateway.
 If your issue isn't listed here, check the vendor health dashboard for upstream outages.
+Prefer to have Claude triage it for you?
+Use the wyre-gateway-troubleshooting skill.

 "Invalid OAuth error response: Unexpected token '<'"